No one wants to be called a quitter. But in today’s economy, learning when and how to quit may be the one job skill you need most.

 A lot of age discrimination happens in small ways.
 (Hiring managers) who use words like "enthusiasm" or "energy" or "passion" are often signaling that what they want is the youngest workers possible.

 All these words about vitality are signals — the hidden wink — that they aren't interested in older workers.

 AS: What’s your advice for how to thrive in the quitting economy?

 IG: I tell my students that they have even more incentive to be kind and generous to everyone around them, because you don't know in five or 10 years whether that person is going to be deciding whether you get the next job or not.

 But I also tell people that these are not just economic decisions, but cultural decisions that commit us to a quitting economy.
 In many small ways, we can choose to do otherwise.

-For example, we could have managers who don't take people aside and say "Look what I am most invested in is helping you get the skills to go further."
-Managers can say instead "what I'm most invested in is making this company the best place possible for you.
+For example, we could have managers who don't take people aside and say, "Look, what I am most invested in is helping you get the skills to go further."
+Managers can say instead, "What I'm most invested in is making this company the best place possible for you.
 And I want you to know that we cherish people who are repositories of knowledge."

-What’s your best advice on how to quit?
+AS: What’s your best advice on how to quit?

-IG: It’s actually getting hard for people to find time to look for that next job!
+IG: It’s actually getting hard for people to find time to look for that next job.
 When you’re supposed to be so passionate about your current job, devoting so much time to it — plus having a thriving personal life — often it doesn't leave you time to find the next job.
 And that too is a real problem.